openstack-archive/fuel-library/deployment/puppet/l23network/README.md

 **MTU** field, setted for bond interface will be passed to interfaces, included to the bond automatically.

+I recommend use **delay_while_up** property, while configure LACP bonds, because such bonds may take some time for settle.

 For some providers (ex: ovs) **bridge** field is obligatory.